StirlingLabs/BigBuffers/docs/source/Tutorial.md

 application, which shows you how to:

    - Write a FlatBuffer `schema` file.
-   - Use the `flatc` FlatBuffer compiler.
+   - Use the `bufc` FlatBuffer compiler.
    - Parse [JSON](http://json.org) files that conform to a schema into FlatBuffer binary files.
    - Use the generated files in many of the supported languages (such as C++,